-The validity of a health and social care professional's practice rights is checked from the central register of health care professionals maintained by Valvira (Terhikki).
-Only one professional practice right, selected by the applicant, will be indicated in the healthcare professional certificate and professional card if the applicant has several valid rights.
-If the applicant does not have valid professional practice rights according to the register, the certificate will not be issued.
+The validity of a health and social care professional's practice rights is checked from the central register of health care professionals (Terhikki) or social welfare professionals (Suosikki) maintained by Valvira.
+Only one professional practice right, selected by the applicant, will be indicated in the social welfare and healthcare professional certificate and professional card if the applicant has several valid rights.
+If the applicant does not have valid professional practice rights according to the registers, the certificate will not be issued.

-If the professional is not registered in Terhikki, he/she needs to contact Valvira in order to have his/her practice rights registered.
+If the professional is not registered in Terhikki or Suosikki, he/she needs to contact Valvira in order to have his/her practice rights registered.

-All personal information needed for a health care professional's certificate application is based on the Terhikki register.
+All personal information needed for a social welfare and health care professional's certificate application is based on the Terhikki or Suosikki register.